tech-by-design/docs.techbd.org/src/content/docs/techbd-intro.md

 Through this strategy, NYeC ensures that the state's health information exchange continues to evolve in a unified, interoperable, and efficient manner.
-The collaborative efforts facilitated by TechBD will empower QEs to meet governance requirements while innovating in ways that strengthen the healthcare system.
+The collaborative efforts facilitated by Tech by Design will empower QEs to meet governance requirements while innovating in ways that strengthen the healthcare system.